Models of Jacobians of curves: Tropical notions on the big site

-As explained in \cite{Molcho2018The-logarithmic}, for $\eta$ a generization of $s$, any homomorphism of bounded monodromy $H_1(\mathfrak X_s)\to \oM^{gp}_{S,s}$ induces a unique homomorphism (of bounded monodromy) $H_1(\mathfrak X_{\eta})\to \oM^{gp}_{S,\eta}$; moreover an orientation of $\mathfrak X_s$ induces a unique orientation of its contraction $\mathfrak X_{\eta}$.
+As explained in \cite{Molcho2018The-logarithmic}, for $\eta$ a generization of $s$, any homomorphism of bounded monodromy $H_1(\mathfrak X_s)\to \oM^{\gp}_{S,s}$ induces a unique homomorphism (of bounded monodromy) $H_1(\mathfrak X_{\eta})\to \oM^{\gp}_{S,\eta}$; moreover an orientation of $\mathfrak X_s$ induces a unique orientation of its contraction $\mathfrak X_{\eta}$.
 There is therefore an induced generization map

 The original definition of $\Tropic^0_{X/S}$ in \cite{Molcho2018The-logarithmic} is slightly different than the one we gave and relies on the generization maps defined above.
-The rest of this section is devoted to verifying that the two definitions are actually equivalent and may be safely skipped.
+The rest of this section is devoted to verifying that the two definitions are actually equivalent.